Ogden Reid: Personal life

 During his youth Reid lived at Ophir Cottage, the home in Purchase, New York that was built by his grandfather, Whitelaw Reid.
 He owned Flyway, a 430‐acre estate in North Carolina near the Virginia border that was worth $600,000 in 1974.
 Reid was a member of the New York Athletic Club, the River Club and the Wings Club.

+Death

 Reid died on March 2, 2019, at his home in Waccabuc, New York, at the age of 93.